measurement-kit/libndt/README.md

 ## Command line client

 Building with CMake also builds a simple command line client.
-Check usage with:
+Get usage info by running:

 ```
 ./libndt-client -help